YiranJing/YiranJing/Douugh_Experience/README.md

 ### Week 5:
 - Neural Network hyperparameter turning: 1. mini gap between train and test dataset, fix overfitting problem.
 2. Try to improve overall accuracy further.
-- Data quality issue: find problem and try to fix it.
+- Try to build automated tools to remedy data quality issue: find problem and try to fix it.
 Since hard to mini train and test accuracy, and cannot improve model accuracy further.
 Incorrect values(Help system debug) and Inconsistent values(it is a challenge part for NLP modeeling, since it is hard to handle different expressions) are the main issues in the given dataset.